harfbuzz/uharfbuzz/README.md

 harfbuzz installation is found using `pkg-config`, so you must have harfbuzz's `.pc` files in your system.
 If you've built it from sources, meson installs them automatically.
 Otherwise, you may want to install harfbuzz development package, like `harfbuzz-devel` on Fedora-derived distros.

-Note: you **must** build HarfBuzz with experimental API support enabled.

 ### How to make a release

 Use `git tag -a` to make a new annotated tag, or `git tag -s` for a GPG-signed annotated tag, if you prefer.